xinyiC11/xinyiC11.github.io/_projects/3_chicago_crime.md

   - justcharts
 ---

-# Crime in Chicago: Where, When, and Why?
+# Is Crime in Chicago Just Bad Luck?
+Data Reveals a Sobering Pattern
 **Authors: Group 6 - Xinyi Chen, Zhongyin Wang**

-Crime is not just a set of numbers, it is a complex issue shaped by geography, time, and social conditions.
-To better understand public safety in Chicago, our team analyzed tens of thousands of crime records from the 2026 dataset.
-This article explores where these incidents happen, when they peak, and how they relate to the economic health of different neighborhoods.
+## Introduction
+When we hear about crime on the news, it often feels like a series of random, scary events.
+But is it really just "bad luck," or is there a deeper pattern to where and when things happen?

+To find out, we looked at tens of thousands of crime records from 2026 and compared them with neighborhood wealth and poverty levels.
+What we found is a clear "map of inequality."
+Crime in Chicago isn't a roll of the dice, it is a predictable result of a city's economic health and social rhythm.

 ---

 ## 1. Central Exploration - The Crime Landscape
+Chicago is a massive city, but safety isn't spread out evenly.
+Some areas face constant pressure, while others remain quiet.
+However, the *type* of crime depends entirely on where you are standing.

 To understand safety in a city as large as Chicago, we need to look at both the big picture and specific neighborhoods.
 Our central dashboard allows you to explore these geographic patterns interactively.